 Among all of the phone plans out there, you may have heard of the only wireless provider with a certified day of the week: T-Mobile Tuesdays.

-T-Mobile Tuesdays is a promotion and free app that promises “free stuff and great deals” to the phone carrier’s customers.
+T-Mobile Tuesdays promises “free stuff and great deals” to the phone carrier’s customers.
 But is it all it’s cracked up to be?

-What Is T-Mobile Tuesdays & Is It Worth It?
+What Is T-Mobile Tuesdays and Is It Worth It?

 The T-Mobile Tuesdays app typically features deals across three time periods: